tomtana/python-glinet/docs/README.rst

 .. note::

-   -  The constructor is checking if a api description is already in the cache and will load it from the gl.inet online documentation if not.
+   -  The constructor is checking if a api description is already in the persistence and will load it from the gl.inet online documentation if not.
    -  Make sure you check and understand the default settings

 .. code:: python